-When proving convergence for variable metric algorithms designed for convex optimization problems one usually assumes monotonicity for the matrix sequences inducing the variable metrics (see, for instance, \cite{Combettes-Vu-quasi-Fejer, Banert-Bot-Csetnek}).
-It is worth to mention that in this paper we manage to perform the convergence analysis for both Algorithm \ref{algo:al.1} and Algorithm \ref{algo:al.2} without any monotonicity assumption on $\left\lbrace \M_{1}^{k} \right\rbrace _{k \geq 0}$ and $\left\lbrace \M_{2}^{k} \right\rbrace _{k \geq 0}$.
+\item When proving convergence and deriving convergence rates for variable metric algorithms designed for convex optimization problems one usually assumes monotonicity for the matrix sequences inducing the variable metrics (see, for instance, \cite{Combettes-Vu-quasi-Fejer, Banert-Bot-Csetnek,Bot-Csetnek-ADMM}).
+It is worth to mention that the convergence analysis for both Algorithm \ref{algo:al.1} and Algorithm \ref{algo:al.2} does not require monotonicity assumptions on $\left\lbrace \M_{1}^{k} \right\rbrace _{k \geq 0}$ or $\left\lbrace \M_{2}^{k} \right\rbrace _{k \geq 0}$. \end{enumerate} \end{rmk}